This is a basic article for medical students and other non-radiologists

 The ductal embryology of the pancreas is moderately complicated, leading to a number of anatomical variants of the pancreatic ducts, many of which are clinically significant.

 The normal arrangement is for the entire pancreas to be drained via a single duct, to the ampulla of Vate...

 Pancreatic intraductal tubulopapillary neoplasms (ITPNs) are rare variants of intraductal papillary neoplasms.
 Unlike an IPMN, an ITPN does not produce mucin.

 Incidence/prevalence is unclear.
 Small series show an even male:female distribution and an average age of presentation of ...

 Pancreatic intraepithelial neoplasia (PanIN) is a precursor lesion to pancreatic ductal adenocarcinoma, but the frequency at which this transition occurs is unknown.

 Pancreatic lipomas are uncommon mesenchymal tumors of the pancreas.

 Rarely symptomatic, they are most often detected incidentally on cross-sectional imaging for another purpose.
 If they do cause symptoms, it will typically be those related to regional mass effect from the...

-Pancreatic lipomatosis refers to the fatty replacement of pancreatic parenchyma.
+Pancreatic lipomatosis refers to fat accumulation in the pancreatic parenchyma.
 This finding is most often associated with obesity and aging.